Pristina: Demography

+As per the 2024 census conducted by the Kosovo Agency of Statistics (KAS), Pristina is home to 227,466 residents, making it the most populous city and municipality in Kosovo.
+With a population density of 434 people per square kilometer, Pristina is the third most densely populated municipality of Kosovo.
+The population of Pristina grew by 14.2% between 2011 and 2024, which shows the rapid rate of urbanization in both the city and Kosovo as a whole.

+Ethnicity

+In terms of ethnicity, Albanians comprise 98% of Pristina's residents.
+The remaining 2% is made up of various minority groups, ranked as follows: 0.94% Turks, 0.34% Serbs, 0.22% Romani, 0.19% Ashkali, and 0.16% Bosniaks.

+The Albanians of Pristina are Ghegs, an ethnic subgroup of Albanians, and they speak Gheg Albanian, a distinct dialect of the Albanian language.

+Religion

+In 2024, Pristina's religious composition was 91.46% Muslim, 1.02% Roman Catholic, 0.36% Orthodox, 0.14% other religions, 1.82% irreligious, and 4.19% preferred not to answer.
+Kosovo is a secular state with no state religion.
+The freedom of belief, conscience and religion is explicitly guaranteed in the Constitution of Kosovo.
+Islam is the most widely practiced religion among the people of Pristina, but the city has centers of worship for a multitude of faiths for its population.

 Politics

 Pristina is the capital city of Kosovo and plays an instrumental role in shaping the political and economic life of the country.
-It is the location of the Parliament of Kosovo headquartered at the Mother Teresa Square and the official residence and workplace of the President and Prime Minister of Kosovo.
+It is the location of the Parliament of Kosovo (which is headquartered at the Mother Teresa Square); Pristina is also the official residence and workplace of the President and Prime Minister of Kosovo.
 Pristina is also home to Kosovo's Constitutional Court, Supreme Court and Appeal Court as well as the Basic Court of Pristina.

-Pristina is a municipality governed by a mayor–council system with the mayor of Pristina and the members of the Pristina Municipal Council responsible for the administration of Pristina Municipality.
-The municipality is encompassed in Pristina District and consists of 43 adjacent settlements with Pristina as its seat.
-The mayor of Pristina is elected by the people to act as the chief executive officer of Pristina Municipality.
-The Pristina Municipal Council is the legislative arm of the municipality and is also a democratically elected institution, comprising 51 councillors since the latest municipal election.
+Pristina is a municipality governed by a mayor–council system with the mayor of Pristina and the members of the Pristina municipal council responsible for the administration of Pristina municipality.
+The municipality is encompassed in Pristina district and consists of 43 adjacent settlements with Pristina as its seat.
+The mayor of Pristina is elected by the people to act as the chief executive officer of Pristina municipality.
+The Pristina municipal council is the legislative arm of the municipality and is also a democratically elected institution, comprising 51 councilors since the latest municipal election.